What is synthetic biology? Why is it important?

 First established as a scientific discipline just over ten years ago, technical advances in the field continue to open up new possibilities in healthcare, agriculture, chemicals, materials, energy, and bioremediation.
-With an expected global market of $10.8 billion by 2016, synthetic biology will play an important role in the bioeconomy and has increasing implications for future US competitiveness and employment.
+With a global market of $10.8 billion in 2016, synthetic biology is playing an important role in the bioeconomy and has increasing implications for future US competitiveness and employment.

 This frontier is just beginning to be explored, however, and there is still much to be done in order to fulfill the promise of synthetic biology safely and responsibly.
 A comprehensive strategic planning process conducted with the synthetic biology community in 2013 – 2014, indicated the following needs in the years ahead:

 - A research community that continues to lead the development of both foundational tools and applications